What You Need to Know About Japanese Beetles

 Adults feed during the day and tend to favor hot weather and plants growing with total exposure to the sun.
 The larvae, meanwhile, damage lawns by chewing grass roots, causing the turf to brown and die.
 The result is that the turf pulls up easily from the soil, or dead patches of grass form if the problem is severe.

-One pest management treatment method for Japanese beetles in a landscape is pesticide application.
 Our plant health care specialists have a specific treatment program for managing the beetles and protecting your plants.
+For example, one pest management treatment method for Japanese beetle populations in a landscape is pesticide application.